How to Style Your Bandage (And Bodycon) Dress

 Solid colored dresses run the risk of looking monotonous.
-If it is too warm to wear layer or carry a shawl, adding a belt is a great way to break the monotony.
-If done right, adding a belt to your bandage dress serves a variety of purposes – it helps you flaunt a slim waistline, hide those extra pounds in the tummy area, and creates the illusion of curves on a straight waist.
+If it is too warm to wear layers or to carry a shawl, adding a belt is a great way to break the monotony.
+Adding a belt serves a variety of purposes – it helps you flaunt a slim waistline, hide those extra pounds in the tummy area, and creates the illusion of curves on a straight waist.

-Pair your bandage dress with a narrow or wide belt that cuts your dress in half and accentuates your waist.
-Make sure that you do not overdo this styling accessory but also entertain a few edgy style ideas.
-For example, don a leopard print wide belt with a solid black bandage dress or a solid colored belt with a fashion printed or jacquard bandage dress.
+Pair your dress with a narrow or wide belt that accentuates your waist.
+Make sure that you do not overdo this styling accessory but do entertain a few edgy style ideas.
+For example, try a full leopard print belt with a black dress or a solid colored belt with a printed or jacquard bandage dress.

 The width of the belt matters and is easily varied depending on the overall look you want to achieve.
-Choose a skinny belt if you are a woman with a straight waists or shorter torsos.
-Go for a wider belt if you have a longer torsos or bumps and bulges you with to hide.
+Choose a skinny belt if you are a woman with a straight waist or shorter torso.
+Go for a full belt if you have an extended body or bumps and bulges you wish to hide.

 Choose Your Bling Wisely

-As you know, depending on the occasion, all you need are a few statement pieces of jewelry to style your bandage dress to perfection.
-A good rule of thumb is to choose your jewelry based on the neckline of your dress.
-Dresses with a plunging neckline are best worn with long necklaces and noticeable pendants.
-If you intend to wear a scoop necked or strapless bandage dress that shows off your bare shoulders forgo the necklace and splurge on long chandelier earrings instead.
+All you need are a few statement pieces of jewelry to style your dress to perfection.
+A good rule of thumb is to choose your silver based on the neckline of your dress.
+Wear dresses with plunging necklines with long necklaces and noticeable pendants.
+If you intend to wear a scoop-necked or strapless dress that shows off your bare shoulders forgo the chain and splurge on long chandelier earrings instead.

 Bags and Clutches are Friends

 One rule of thumb to remember is that the size of your handbag should be inversely proportional to how formal the event is.
-A formal evening party requires a clutch purse that is just enough to carry your bare essentials (lipstick, foundation, cellphone, etc.).
-For a daytime or relaxed event, opt for a trendy bag that complements your dress and mood.
-If your dress is to be the focal point of your ensemble, a small clutch is your fail-safe option.
+An official evening party requires a clutch purse that is just enough to carry your bare essentials (lipstick, foundation, cellphone, etc.).
+For daytime or informal event, opt for a trendy bag that complements your dress and mood.
+However, whatever the occasion, if your dress is to be the focal point of your ensemble, a small clutch is your fail-safe option.